Skip advert

 Advertisement - Article continues below

-Tips to decrease your car insurance quotes
+Ways to decrease your car insurance costs

-There are other ways you can reduce your insurance premiums, some of which are more obvious than others.
+There are ways you can reduce your insurance premiums, some of which are more obvious than others.
 However, none will be effective unless you’re prepared to put some sensible hard yards in, both on the laptop and once you’re up and running behind the wheel.

 Firstly, if you name an older driver on your policy, a parent, for example, many insurance companies will charge you less for your cover.
 Remember that this doesn’t work the other way round: whoever has most use of the car should be the named driver on the policy.
 Insuring a car in a parent’s name and then adding the young motorist as a named driver, knowing full well that they will be driving the car most often, is known as fronting.
 It could lead to an invalid insurance policy and could also land you in court.